New York State Legislature Expands Protections Against Workplace Harassment and Discrimination Under New York Law

-This change will take effect one year after the law is enacted.
+This change will take effect on August 12, 2020 (i.e., one year after the law is enacted).

-Governor Cuomo is expected to sign this new bill into law.
-As certain requirements under the law will take effect immediately, or shortly after the law is signed, employers should review their policies, new-hire notices, training materials, and agreements now to ensure that they are prepared to comply with the law when it takes effect.
+As Governor Cuomo has now signed this new bill into law, and certain requirements take effect immediately, or within the coming weeks, employers should review their policies, new-hire notices, training materials, and agreements now to ensure that they are prepared to comply with the law when it takes effect.

 Please do not hesitate to contact any of our attorneys if you have any questions regarding these changes or would like assistance reviewing and updating your company’s policies.

 For New York City employers, a similar, lower standard currently applies to harassment claims under the New York City Human Rights Law.
 The “severe or pervasive” standard, however, will continue to apply to harassment claims under federal law.

 This defense, often referred to as the Faragher-Ellerth defense (based on the two U.S. Supreme Court cases which created it) may still be asserted in actions alleging harassment under federal law.

 A similar standard currently applies to claims under the New York City Human Rights Law.

 Notably, if there is a conflict between any collective bargaining agreement and this law, the law provides that the collective bargaining agreement shall be controlling.

 If the employee files a lawsuit in court, a three-year statute of limitations applies to claims asserted under the NYSHRL.